BlrChessClub/BCC-website/events/2026/03-08-rook-and-roll.md

 ---
 ## Event Details:

 Bangalore Chess Club presents `Rook & Roll – Women’s Day Special`, a celebration of `Women in Chess`, featuring a simultaneous exhibition with `Woman Grandmaster Priyanka Nutakki`.

 This special edition is designed to celebrate, encourage, and spotlight women in the chess community — while keeping the event open, inclusive, and fun for everyone.

-The day kicks off with a `Blitz Tournament (Swiss format)`, where top performers and selected participants will earn the opportunity to challenge the WGM in a Simul later in the evening.
+The day kicks off with a `Blitz Tournament (Swiss format)`, where top performers and selected participants will earn the opportunity to challenge the WGM in a Simul

 To celebrate Women’s Day, `women participants can register at a special discounted price of ₹99`.

+To add to the celebrations, `Shoppers Stop` joins us as the Fashion Partner, offering special rewards for participants.

 ## Event Format: